 Geography at King's

-Jude Browne (Director of Studies) with Sorcha and Nick at graduation
+Jude Browne with Sorcha and Nick at graduation

 If you come to King’s to study Geography you will be part of a lively and committed group of students.
 With the relatively small number geographers, students get to know each other well, and are particularly supportive of each other during their course, meeting both for work and for social activities.

 Students have 24/7 access to King's College Library.
-As well as providing books needed for the course and a very pleasant environment for studying (see the virtual tour), the library has a special climate change collection which will be of interest.
-King's students also have easy access to the University Library, by King's Garden Hostels (see map)
+As well as providing books needed for the course and a very pleasant environment for studying (see the virtual tour), the library has a special climate change and global warming collection which will be of interest.
+King's students also have easy access to the University Library, next to the King's Garden Hostels (see map)

 Former King’s geographers have gone on to a range of varied careers.
 Several have studied for further degrees, and some are now eminent professors of Geography elsewhere.
 Recent students have followed their undergraduate degree with a Masters course in, for example, Landscape and Culture, Social Anthropology, Urban Regeneration or Science of the Environment.
 Others have become teachers, either in the UK or overseas, or have obtained interesting positions in non-governmental organisations or with planning authorities.

-Jude Browne (Director of Studies) researches gender, sex segregation, political and social theories of equality, social dialogue, modern economies and capabilities, and social and human rights.
+Jude Browne researches gender, sex segregation, political and social theories of equality, social dialogue, modern economies and capabilities, and social and human rights.

 Applying to study Geography